jhampadevi/MessWithPython/README.md

 # fuckAround

-## what is this repo

-just a collection of random scripts i made when i was bored af in college. mostly automation tools and chaos bots for annoying friends or making life easier.

 **DISCLAIMER: dont be a dick with these. dont harass people or get yourself banned from stuff. use responsibly or whatever.**